longturn/freeciv21/docs/Manuals/Server/commands.rst

 ``/playernation <player-name> [nation] [is-male] [leader] [style]`` This command sets the nation, leader name, style, and gender of a specific player.
 The string "random" can be used to select a random nation.
-The gender parameter should be ``1`` if male, otherwise ``0``.
+The gender parameter should be ``1`` for male, ``0`` for female.
   Omitting any of the player settings will reset the player to defaults.
 This command may not be used once the game has started.

 ``/endgame``
   End the game immediately in a draw.